marcustut/sqlx-paginated/README.md

 ## Contributing

+I warmly welcome contributions from the community!
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you have ideas, improvements, or fixes, we encourage you to submit a Pull Request.
+Your input is highly valued, and I'm excited to collaborate with you to make this project even better.

 ## License